 For many people snacking goes hand-in-hand with sitting at your desk, or watching TV.
 These calories add up fast.
-In addition, many of the 100 calorie snacks from the stores are just empty calories that do nothing to help you lose weight.
+In addition, many of the 100 calorie snacks from the stores are just empty calories fill with artificial chemicals that do nothing to help you lose weight or improve your health.

 Your Metabolism Has Adapted

 Prolonged calorie restriction can wreak havoc on your metabolism.
 Your body adapts to calorie restriction by slowing its production of many hormones.
-You can combat this through cheat meals, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.
+You can combat this through refeeds, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.

 You Still Haven’t Changed Your Lifestyle

 As I’ve said over and over again, successful long-term weight loss doesn’t come from dieting, it comes from changing your lifestyle.
 If you’re the person who jumps on and off diets, you need to take a different approach to weight loss – one that focuses on lifestyle changes.
 Weight loss is a side effect of living a healthy lifestyle.